 When a person in Manitoba gets busted for drinking and driving it can seem like the end of the world, however eventually it ends up being one of the best things that can happen to the addict.
 It is usually just the thing they need to make them get involved in one of Manitoba’s Alcoholic Anonymous programs.
 Becoming a member of AA can completely change the course of the addict’s life.

 Alcoholics Anonymous was first created in Ohio during 1931.
 Since then it has become an international organization and has helped millions of people overcome their reliance on alcohol.
-The program is completely designed around the twelve step program.
-The idea is that by going through the allof the program the addict will be able to learn how to live with their addiction, avoid alcohol in the future, and become a productive member of society.
+The program is completely designed around the twelve-step program.
+The idea is that by going through the all twelve steps of the program the addict will be able to learn how to live with their addiction, avoid alcohol in the future, and become a productive member of society.

-Most of the time, the alcoholics anonymous program works best when it is proceed by both a detoxification process and a short term alcohol rehabilitation program.
-By going through both of these programs the addict will have completely removed all signs of alcohol from their body and already spent some time away from alcohol, making them more receptive to the twelve step program.
+Most of the time, the Alcoholics Anonymous program works best when it is proceeded by both a detoxification process and a short term alcohol rehabilitation program.
+By going through both of these programs the addict will have completely removed all signs of alcohol from their body and already spent some time away from alcohol, making them more receptive to the twelve-step program.
 Unfortunately, just because this type of addiction recovery is ideal, it isn’t always possible.
 There are simply not a sufficient number of alcohol rehabilitation programs in Manitoba to accommodate everyone.
 There is often a waiting list.
 The other problem is that for some people the rehabilitation clinics are two far away.
 If an addict finds themselves in either of these positions, they should plan on attending as many AA meetings as they possibly can.
-The meeting will at least help start them down the road to recovery until a bed becomes available at the short term residential program.
+The meeting will at least help start them down the road to recovery until a bed becomes available in the short-term residential program.